 - Reduced impact on animal health, migration, and reproduction

 - Reduced impact on human mental, physical, and behavioural health

-Tondo’s Smart Lighting system provides a complete and secure Smart City network and IoT (“Internet of Things”) management platform based on upgradeable open standards technologies.
+Tondo’s Smart Lighting system provides a complete and secure Smart City network and IoT (“Internet of Things”) management platform based on interoperable, open standards technologies.

 It’s highly likely you’ve already written a business case for your LED retrofit project, and it’s either in-progress or completed.
-The case for LED retrofit was, in a nutshell, a savings of approximately 40% in energy costs, and 4x lamp lifecycle savings and reduction in lamp replacement truck rolls.
+The case for LED retrofit is simple: a savings of approximately 34% in energy costs, a 4x longer lamp lifecycle, and a corresponding reduction in lamp replacement truck rolls.

 Today, most streetlights are controlled by “dusk-to-dawn” photocells or astronomical clocks to detect night-time conditions.
 The power to a light pole is most often controlled by wiring cabinets that turn the pole power on and off.
 When the sun goes down, a photocell or astronomical clock tells the cabinet to power the pole and the lights come on.

 Lighting standards provide different levels of light according to pedestrian, driver, and cyclist use.
 This is often referred to as “adaptive lighting” and requires “smart lighting” in order to implement.

 Dusk-to-dawn control wastes more than 60% of streetlight energy by providing light when it is not needed.